duncan-r/SHIP/docs/source/overview.rst

 Accessing model data
 ####################

-Now that you have a loaded model you can access the data that it contains.
+Now that you have a loaded model/model file you can access the data that it contains.
 The approach to this varies slightly depending on which kind of model or file type was loaded.

 Flood Modeller